EUCLID – European Study on Clinical Diagnostic Reference Levels for X-ray Medical Imaging

 In 1999, the European Commission (EC) issued Radiation Protection 109 (RP 109) publication on Guidance on diagnostic reference levels DRLs for medical exposure.
 Although RP 109 highlights the importance of establishing DRLs for high-dose medical examinations, in particular computed tomography (CT) and interventional radiology, it does not provide examples of DRLs for these procedures.
 The importance of the need for DRLs in CT is highlighted by the fact that patient doses from CT examinations are relatively high and contribute a major part of the population dose from all diagnostic uses of radiation.
 Interventional procedures result in substantial patient doses due to prolonged fluoroscopy time and radiographic exposure and, therefore, DRLs are needed for these procedures.

 Usually, DRLs are specified in relation to the body region without specification of the clinical indication.
 A few national radiation protection authorities, only, have defined a very limited number of DRLs for different clinical indications, so far.
 Despite a large number of studies available from European countries, there is very limited information about clinical-indication specific DRLs for x-ray medical imaging.
-The European Commission recognised this gap and approved this 33-month tender project to provide up-to-date clinical DRLs for the most important, from a radiological perspective, x-ray imaging tasks in Europe.
+The European Commission recognised this gap and thus approved the EUCLID project (European Study on Clinical Diagnostic Reference Levels for X-ray Medical Imaging).

 EUCLID is coordinated by the European Society of Radiology (ESR)

 ESR Office Neutorgasse 9/2a | AT – 1010 Vienna